Birth and Labour

 - The midwife does not cut the cord for around 10 minutes (or around one minute following a caesarean birth)/ or until it has stopped pulsating – this is so your baby can go on receiving oxygenated blood and stem cells from the placenta.
 Lots of experts agree this is beneficial for many reasons including increased blood flow to the baby, higher levels of red blood cells for the baby, and therefore improved iron levels.

-- Tests or assessments of the baby are either done while you cuddle your baby, or delayed until after you have been in skin to skin contact with your baby for over an hour.
+- Tests or assessments of the baby are either done while you cuddle your baby, or delayed until after you have been in skin to skin contact with your baby for over an hour or until after your baby’s first breastfeed.

-- Unless medically vital, your baby receives no water or formula milk.
+- Unless clinically indicated, your baby receives no water or formula milk.

 - Your baby is offered lots of breastfeeds to get your milk production going and is allowed to feed during the night.